 Protein - specific antigen or PSA is a protein produced by cells of the prostate gland.
 PSA level which is measured in the blood can help show if prostate cancer is growing.

 Early data suggests that exercise might be beneficial in terms of helping regulate the way that cancer cells grow and repair DNA.
 There is some evidence that physical activity can be a good tool to stop cancer returning post treatment.

 The idea that exercise training might help control prostate cancer progression also comes with much fewer side effects & a potential reduced need for invasive treatments such as surgery, radiotherapy or hormone therapy.

-In general, its recommended to do the same level of activity for people with cancer as for the general population.
-150 minutes of moderate physical activity.
+In general, its recommended to do the same level of activity for people with cancer as for the general population, 150 minutes of moderate physical activity per week.

 When to avoid exercise

 People with certain types of cancer or having particular treatments might need to avoid some types of exercise.
 There are some situations where you need to take extra care.
 For example, if you have stomach or other digestive system cancers or cancer that has spread to the bone, you shouldn't do heavy weight training.

 Cancer affecting your bones - If you have cancer affecting your bones, you might be more at risk of a break or fracture.
 You must avoid putting too much strain on the affected bones.
 You could try swimming or exercising in water, as the water supports your body weight so the skeleton isn't stressed.
 Exercise such as yoga generally appears safe for everyone.

 Low immunity - People with low immunity due to treatment, need to avoid exercising in public gyms & pools.
 Ask your medical team when it is safe to start exercising in the gym with other people.